kenzym04/DigiLend/README.md

-# A simple Lending Microservices
+# A Simple Lending Microservices

 ## About the Project